Brightspeed of Texas

-Brightspeed of Texas, Inc. is a telephone operating company owned by Brightspeed that provides local telephone service in Texas.
-The company serves communities in Texas such as Killeen, Copperas Cove, and Cranfills Gap.
+Brightspeed of Texas, Inc. is a telephone operating company owned by Brightspeed that provides local telephone and internet service in Texas.
+The company serves communities in Texas such as Killeen, Copperas Cove, Athens, Gatesville, Harker Heights, Humble, Hutto, Kingwood, Porter, San Marcos, Stephenville, and Tyler.

 History

-Brightspeed of Texas was founded in 1956 as Central Telephone of Texas,a subsidiary of Centel.
-In 1992, Centel was acquired by Sprint, and Central of Texas began carrying business on under the Sprint name retained its corporate name.
+Brightspeed of Texas was founded in 1956 as Central Telephone of Texas, a subsidiary of Centel.
+In 1992, Centel was acquired by Sprint, and Central of Texas began doing business under the Sprint name, but retained its legal name.

 In 2006, the company was spun off into Embarq when Sprint Nextel spun off its local telephone operations.

-The company did business as CenturyLink from 2009-2022 following the acquisition of Embarq by CenturyTel.
+The company did business as CenturyLink from 2009-2022, following the acquisition of Embarq by CenturyTel.

 Sale to Brightspeed

 On August 3, 2021, Lumen announced its sale of its local telephone assets in 20 states to Apollo Global Management, including Texas.
-Apollo announced the company acquiring the Lumen assets would trade under the name "Brightspeed"..
+Apollo announced the company acquiring the Lumen assets would trade under the name "Brightspeed".
 The sale closed on October 3, 2022.
 Central of Texas was then renamed Brightspeed of Texas.